Pamela Springsteen

-Pamela Colleen Springsteen (born February 8, 1962) is an American actress and photographer.
-She had a short acting career, and is best known for playing the role of serial killer Angela Baker in the cult slasher/comedy/horror films Sleepaway Camp II: Unhappy Campers (1988), and Sleepaway Camp III: Teenage Wasteland (1989).
-She had two co-starring roles in the obscure comedies Dixie Lanes (1988), The Gumshoe Kid (1990), and smaller roles in mainstream films like Fast Times at Ridgemont High (1982), Reckless (1984) and Modern Girls (1986).
+Pamela Springsteen (born February 8, 1962) is an American actress and photographer.
+She had a short acting career, during which she played the role of serial killer Angela Baker in the cult films Sleepaway Camp II: Unhappy Campers (1988) and Sleepaway Camp III: Teenage Wasteland (1989).
+She had two co-starring roles in the obscure comedies Dixie Lanes (1988), The Gumshoe Kid (1990), and smaller roles in Fast Times at Ridgemont High (1982), Reckless (1984), and Modern Girls (1986).
 She is a still photographer in the film and music industry.

-She is the younger sister of Bruce Springsteen.
+Rock musician Bruce Springsteen is her older brother.

-Early life
+Early life and education

 Pamela Springsteen was born in Freehold Township, New Jersey, to Adele Ann (née Zerilli), a legal secretary of Italian ancestry, and Douglas Frederick "Dutch" Springsteen, who was of Dutch and Irish ancestry, and worked as a bus driver.
-When Springsteen was 7 years old, she moved with her parents to California in 1969.
-In addition to her older brother Bruce Springsteen, with whom Pamela sometimes went on tour, she has a sister, Virginia Springsteen Shave.
-She was raised a Catholic.
+In 1969, when Springsteen was seven years old, she moved with her parents to California.